gilt/tech-blog/_posts/2018-01-03-instant-voucher-serverless.md

 ### Inside Step Functions

 At the top level the specification includes various types of [States](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-states.html), such as `Task`, `Choice` and `Wait`, to be used to compose simple business logic to transition application state.
-Inside a `Task` state, an AWS Lambda ARN can be specified to be invoked.
+Inside a `Task` State, an AWS Lambda ARN can be specified to be invoked.
 The output of the Lambda will be directed as input to next State.
 This is an excerpt from the order-processing state machine:

 ```json
 {